akash-kamat/Pokedex/README.md

 # Pokedex
-A simple Pokedex made using React and pokeapi
+A simple Pokedex made using React and pokeapi (Also my first React app..... lessgo!)